 Through Montag’s scenes in the firehouse, we meet the many, many monsters of Fahrenheit 451: the firemen, the government, the Mechanical Hound, the TV parlours, and Captain Beatty.
 But it’s Clarisse that blows the summoning horn for our hero, Montag, to take a stand against these villains…

 Faber helps Montag hatch a plot.

-Guy and Faber’s dreams fit the bill for this stage.
+Montag and Faber’s dreams fit the bill for this stage.
 They discuss everything from insidiously bringing down the institution of firemen to re-printing their own libraries and educating the masses.
-Faber is the realistic one here, so it’s really Guy who’s responsible for the big dreams.
+Faber is the realistic one here, so it’s really Montag who’s responsible for the big dreams.

 Beatty turns the tables, using books against Montag.
 Confusion and disorientation ensue.